 Example: Fig. 9.1 shows the Installer option selected.
 Once logged in, they are shown as the current user (Fig. 9.2).
-Clicking on "Logout" logs the current user out and causes the PASSWORD screen to disappear.
+Clicking on "Log Out" logs the current user out and causes the PASSWORD screen to disappear.

 Conditions: Your assigned user-level determines what features are accessible on the system.
 The Manager assigns logins/passwords for Dashboard and Report users.
 The system only allows one user to be logged in at a time.
 You must have a password to use this system.
 The PASSWORD screen only becomes available when the Installer or Manager logs in.
-Automatic logout happens after ten minutes of inactivity.